 8. Sony RX100 V

 This compact camera is dripping with more technology than Apple’s R&D room

 Sensor: 1in | Megapixels: 20.1MP | Lens: 24-70mm, f/1.8-2.8 | LCD: 3in tilting, 1,228,800 dots | Viewfinder: EVF | Maximum continuous shooting: 24fps | Max video quality: 4K | User level: Intermediate/expert

+It isn't hard to see why this model made our list of the best compact cameras.
 When it comes to high-end features, few premium compacts can match the Sony Cyber-shot RX100 V. In fact, it even makes some mirrorless cameras and DSLRs look positively sluggish.
 This is a camera that can shoot full-resolution bursts of images at 24fps, with continuous AF and auto exposure maintained throughout.
-The camera also boasts a generous 315 phase-detect AF points and can record 4K footage that's downsampled from 5.5K resolution for sharper results.
+The camera also boasts a generous 315 phase-detect AF points and can record 4K footage that's down-sampled from 5.5K resolution for sharper results.
 There are a few odd omissions for a camera of this calibre – a touchscreen, for example – and the lack of a decent hand grip is disappointing.
 Also, its 2.9x optical zoom feels a bit out of proportion with its action-stopping, sports-friendly burst rate, and it’s perhaps not as easy to get to the manual controls as some of its rivals.
 But – and it’s a big but – the sophistication of its specs sheet is undeniable.
-If you want one of the most advanced compacts on the market, go for the RX100 V. And if your budget doesn't stretch, the previous RX100 IV is an excellent alternative.
+If you want one of the most advanced compact cameras on the market, go for the RX100 V. And if your budget doesn't stretch, the previous RX100 IV is an excellent alternative.